Boyle county is in the Bluegrass region of Kentucky. The elevation in the county ranges from 740 to 1364 feet above sea level.

 The equine population was 2,000 in the 2012 Kentucky Equine Survey.

-Boyle county was named for John Boyle, Kentucky legislator and judge, including over 15 years as Kentucky chief justice and several years as a Federal judge.
+Boyle county was named for John Boyle, who served as a Kentucky legislator and judge, including over 15 years as Kentucky chief justice and several years as a Federal judge.